 In some instances students will benefit from support for literacy in addition to that provided in the normal timetable.
 These interventions will replace a non-core subject and are carefully monitored to ensure they are helping the students make progress.
 We know that successful readers make successful learners; this is why all students who arrive in Year 7 needing support for reading will take part in a small group or individual reading session at least once a week during tutor time.

 Literacy interventions form a very small part of our support for students with additional needs.
 We understand that sometimes life presents our students with all sorts of challenges that hinder good progress and successful learning.
 We always take a holistic, pupil-centred approach when supporting our students so they get the very best out of their time with us.
-To achieve this, the Special Educational Needs department works closely with the Learning Mentor, Behavioural Psychologist, Form Tutors and Heads of Year.
+To achieve this, the Special Educational Needs department works closely with the Learning Mentor, Wellbeing Officer, Form Tutors and Heads of Year.

 Please use the links below to find out more about other support for students with additional educational needs: